Calibration: Purpose and scope

 The calibration process begins with the design of the measuring instrument that needs to be calibrated.
 The design has to be able to "hold a calibration" through its calibration interval.
 In other words, the design has to be capable of measurements that are "within engineering tolerance" when used within the stated environmental conditions over some reasonable period of time.
 Having a design with these characteristics increases the likelihood of the actual measuring instruments performing as expected.

 Basically, the purpose of calibration is for maintaining the quality of measurement as well as to ensure the proper working of particular instrument.

-Frequency
+Intervals

 The exact mechanism for assigning tolerance values varies by country and as per the industry type.
 The measuring of equipment is manufacturer generally assigns the measurement tolerance, suggests a calibration interval (CI) and specifies the environmental range of use and storage.
 The using organization generally assigns the actual calibration interval, which is dependent on this specific measuring equipment's likely usage level.
 The assignment of calibration intervals can be a formal process based on the results of previous calibrations.
 The standards themselves are not clear on recommended CI values: